kommitters/kadena.ex/README.md

 # Kadena.ex

-**Kadena.ex** is an Open-Source library for Elixir that allows developers to interact with Kadena, Chainweb, and PACT.
+**Kadena.ex** is an open source library for Elixir that allows developers to interact with the Kadena Chainweb.

 ## What can you do with Kadena.ex?